Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 While this may not be the best pet for first-timers, owners who have had a lot of prior experience of handling dogs will find an alert guard dog in this hybrid canine.

-Due to the importance of certain technicalities, like training the dog well during its formative years and knowing how to handle its behaviour in different surroundings, it is crucial to carry out detailed research into this crossbreed.
+Due to the importance of certain technicalities, like training the dog well during its formative years and knowing how to handle its behavior in different surroundings, it is crucial to carry out detailed research into this crossbreed.

 But now that you’ve stumbled upon this guide, let it be known that you will not need to do any further research if you’re considering getting a Tibetan Wolfhound for yourself.